Nylon vs Polyester: What Is the Difference? - Bean Bags R Us

 Nylon fabric and polyester fabric are very similar materials.
 Both are found in outdoor bean bag chairs.

 Nylon fabric and polyester fabric are very similar materials.
-Both are synthetic fabrics made from petroleum-based materials.
-Both are found in outdoor bean bag chairs.
+Both are synthetic fabrics made from petroleum-based materials, and both are commonly used in outdoor-grade products (including many outdoor bean bag chairs).

 Introduction to Synthetic Fibres